AnnaNikitaML/GraphConvolutionalNetwork/README.md

 Here we take the graph that represents a molecule and we find a path between two given atoms applying BFS as described above.
 We search these paths for all pairs of atoms for which the coupling constant is given (train case) or required to be found (test case).

-- draw.py
+- find_shortcuts0308.ipynb

-Helper function to plot 3d balls-and-sticks molecule model.
-It really helps to visualise some interesting cases to better understand some corner cases.
+This is to draw some molecules for which BFS yields more than one path to better understand what are the typical examples of such structures could be.

 - MyNet2.py